imanzarrabian/XcodeTemplates/README.md

 ## Projects Templates installation

-Copy the One More Thing Studio folder into the template folder in XcodeTemplates
+Copy the One More Thing Studio folder into the template folder in XcodeTemplates, for Xcode 9 located at
 ```shell
 /Applications/Xcode.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/Library/Xcode/Templates/Project Templates/iOS
 ```